Theodore I Laskaris: Parentage

 Theodore Komnenos Laskaris was born to a noble, but not particularly renowned, Byzantine family around 1175.
 His parents' names are unknown.
 If Theodore followed the Byzantine custom of giving his father's name to his firstborn son, his father was called Nicholas.
 Theodore's mother belonged to an unidentified branch of the imperial Komnenos family and he proudly adopted her surname.
-Theodore had no less than six brothers—Constantine, George, Alexios, Isaac, Manuel and Michael.
+Theodore had no fewer than six brothers — Constantine, George, Alexios, Isaac, Manuel and Michael.
 Manuel and Michael must have been born to a different mother, as they bore the surname Tzamantouros instead of Komnenos.
 Theodore was also related to the aristocratic Phokas family, most likely through the marriage of one of his aunts.

 The Laskaris held estates in western Asia Minor.
 Both Theodore and his brother, Constantine, had a seal representing Saint George and bearing the inscription Diasorites.
 The seal expressed their connection to the monastery of Saint George Diasorites, located in Pyrgion in the valley of the river Kaistros.